 decision that I

-would not experiment on my perfectly serviceable Saracen, and that
+would not start by experimenting on my perfectly serviceable Saracen

 I would instead get